sepheme/DNA-bot-expulsion/README.md

 - **Window Management**: Automatically resizes and repositions game window to 1920x1080 at (0,0) (optional, configurable)
 - **Challenge Loop Automation**: Automatically clicks "Challenge Again" and "Start" buttons
 - **Wave Management**: Intelligently handles Continue/Retreat based on wave detection (Wave 8)
-- **Random Key Presses**: Optional feature to press W and S keys randomly when buttons are not found
+- **Random Key Presses**: Optional feature to press configurable movement keys (default: W, A, S, D) randomly when buttons are not found
 - **Windows Notifications**: Optional Windows toast notifications for bot status
-- **Keyboard Controls**: Press F4 to start/stop the bot, Ctrl+C to exit
+- **Keyboard Controls**: Press F4 to start/stop the bot instantly (can interrupt key pressing), Ctrl+C to exit
 - **Robust Mouse Control**: Uses fallback chain (pyautogui → pynput → pydirectinput) for reliable clicking
 - **Thread-safe**: Runs in background thread, can be started/stopped at any time
+- **Window Locking**: Locks onto the game window at startup for consistent operation

 ## Requirements